Marketing - promotional materials

 - Make sure you abide by copyright, equality and diversity legislation in your social media activity

 - And make sure you have permissions in place so you are not sharing photos or other information about the children in your care without their parent's permission.

 Read Hannah Mallaband's blog about Using Instagram to inspire others and her top tips for social media.

 Keep up-to-date with and get inspiration from PACEY's social media channels.

 Things to consider

 The key to marketing your services is to anticipate the key points in the year when you need to promote your setting so that you keep ahead of the game.
-Many childminders find that September is their busiest month, marking the transition into school for most children, so thinking about a boost to your advertising and promotional activity in the run up to the summer period can be a good idea.
+Many childcare practitioners find that September is their busiest month, marking the transition into school for most children, so thinking about a boost to your advertising and promotional activity in the run up to the summer period can be a good idea.

 Many childminders choose to share only part of their address and postcode - for example, "I live just off the High Road, close to the village school and on the 38 bus route."

-Be mindful of the information that you share online and in vacancy matching services.
+If you are a childminder, be mindful of the information that you share online and in vacancy matching services.
 Consider scheduling a privacy review every year to look at the information you're sharing.
 This becomes especially important if you are caring for vulnerable children.